sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-conditional-logic/README.md

 # Programming: Conditional Logic

-One of the fundamental things every programming language must do is allow for some code to run sometimes, and other code to run other times.
-The most straight-forward way to control this is with conditional logic.
+One of the fundamental things every programming language must do is selection, or running different code in different circumstances.

 ## `if`